Boostcom/bl-api-v3/source/includes/02_general_info.md

 * If status is `true` - Member approved consent.
 * If status is `false` - Member disapproved consent.
 * If you can find slug on Member: he/she haven't disapproved or approved consent.

+Available consents for Loyalty Club are described in [schema](#v3-loyalty-clubs-schema).